hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I think that "you lied" is a bit harsh comment, should have been "used inaccurate description" or something like that :-)

 [17:03:00](#s0ztWSEyVymWMQP-x6hrOGHVTCgyypDTiQBKeWcbL4Q) <GiuseppeChillemi (GiuseppeChillemi)>:
-No, I lied! Ì†ΩÌ∏Å
+No, I lied! üòÅ

 [17:03:23](#z3MoSatmS_mlStcF5QQwP0_-0WXq-5F2rqQOqkYX2es) <hiiamboris>:
 pekr (Petr Krenzelok) Really?
 Damn cultural aspects :) GiuseppeChillemi (GiuseppeChillemi) will forgive me I hope ;)

 [17:37:22](#Y0Uwe6raOlgqFD3LaoXwpcUxLQmGuokKcJTJU9jOykI) <GiuseppeChillemi (GiuseppeChillemi)>:
 hiiamboris: OMG, I have read the whole tinkerer's manual.
 I have heachache.
-I must stop, too many condensed elements and there is also a new object oriented system to study. Ì†æÌµ¥
+I must stop, too many condensed elements and there is also a new object oriented system to study. ü•¥

 [18:04:49](#SvZWE3J5zAAxllu-ckgJdqoMShVye-XOJj8BsUE4zHk) <hiiamboris>:
 It's deeper level than you currently need, so best stop asap :)